rsalunga29/security-notes/Defensive Security/Cyber Defense Frameworks/Pyramid of Pain.md

 ## IP Address (Easy)
 An IP address is used to identify any device connected to a network.
 These devices range from desktops, servers, and even CCTV cameras.
 We rely on IP addresses to send and receive the information over the network.

-The knowledge of the IP addresses a threat actor uses can be valuable.
+The knowledge of the IP addresses an adversary uses can be valuable.
 The most common defense tactic is to block, drop, or deny inbound requests from these IP addresses on the perimeter or firewall.
 This tactic is often not bulletproof as it’s trivial for an experienced adversary to recover simply by using a new public IP address.
 ### Fast Flux
 Fast Flux is a DNS technique of having multiple IP addresses associated with a domain name, which is constantly changing.
-This technique is primarily used by threat actors or botnets to hide phishing, web proxying, malware delivery, and malware C2 activities.
+This technique is primarily used by adversaries or botnets to hide phishing, web proxying, malware delivery, and malware C2 activities.
 As a result of this, defenders find it challenging to carry out successful IP blocking.
 ## Domain Names (Simple)
 Domain Names can be thought as simply mapping an IP address to a string of text.
 A domain name can contain a domain and a top-level domain ([evilcorp.com](http://evilcorp.com/)) or a sub-domain followed by a domain and top-level domain ([tryhackme.evilcorp.com](http://tryhackme.evilcorp.com/)).